-Ms. Kalinski has also represented clients pro bono in immigration and domestic violence matters.
+Ms. Kalinski also represents clients pro bono in immigration and domestic violence matters.

 Ms. Kalinski is admitted to practice in New York since 2004 and California since 2009.
 She is also admitted to practice before all the U.S. District Courts of California and the U.S. District Courts for the Eastern and Southern Districts of New York and before the U.S. Court of Appeals for the Second and Ninth Circuits.

 Prior to joining Palmer, Lombardi & Donohue LLP, Ms. Kalinski practiced at two large international law firms in New York and clerked for the Honorable Steven M. Gold in the U.S. District Court for the Eastern District of New York.

-Ms. Kalinski received her Bachelor of Arts degree from Washington University in St. Louis and obtained her Juris Doctorate degree magna cum laude from Tulane Law School.
+Ms. Kalinski received her Bachelor of Arts degree from Washington University in St. Louis and obtained her Juris Doctorate degree magna cum laude from Tulane Law School in 2003.
 During law school, she served as managing editor of the Tulane Law Review and was elected to the Order of the Coif.

 Honors & Awards